 Traditionally, the only way that a utility engages with its customers is through the water bill.
 But many other businesses today – from online marketplaces to banks and cellular data providers – make use of multiple communication channels to engage with their customers before, during, and after a transaction.
 As a recent J.D.
 Power survey indicates, this is the level of service that all customers expect from their service providers, including utilities.

-We believe that tackling customer engagement challenges, including ones related to affordability, starts with adopting this mindset.
+We believe that tackling customer engagement challenges, including ones related to the states of water affordability, starts with adopting this mindset.
 The next step is developing customer data management practices that can enable utilities to understand and communicate with all of their customers, including those who struggle with affordability.
 This opens the door to advanced solutions and novel interventions to address affordability, which will be the topic of the next post in this series.